-California low income LifeLine program.
+California low income LifeLine program and telephone bill assistance.

 Combining both the state and federal government funded programs, California LifeLine is available for income qualified households across the state.
 It will provide customers with a reduced rate on their monthly cell phone or home telephone bills.
 There is also some additional support provided for the disabled or deaf as part of LifeLine.

 The Federal Communications Commission (FCC) has implemented this telephone discount program for low income families nationwide, and California has also adjusted it to meet the particular needs of their residents.
 So this partnership between the state and federal government have, if anything, enhance it and made it even more effective than it would have otherwise been.

 The program is generally for residents that meet certain low income guidelines or that receive some form of state or federal government benefits.
 The application process is also in depth, and proof of income, expenses, number of household members and other information will be required as well.
 The discounts provided on your monthly telephone bills will only be available for either a cell phone or a home service, but not both.
 More information on the terms of LifeLine are below.

 In California, the program is a little more comprehensive.
 Those households that receive government aid, such as Low Income Home Energy Assistance Program, CalFresh, SSI - Supplemental Security Income, TANF, or CalWORKs may qualify.
 There are many other benefits that apply as well, even including families with a child enrolled into Head start of free school lunches.
 In general, if the household receives any type of income support from the state of California or the federal government, then they will more than likely be qualified for LifeLine.